 Special exhibitions are included in the general admission ticket to the Traditional Arts and Ethnology Centre.

-Exhibition information is displayed in Lao and English, and translations are available free of charge from the ticket desk, in Chinese, French, German, Italian, Japanese, Portuguese, and Spanish.
+Exhibition information is displayed in Lao and English, and translations are available free of charge from the ticket desk, in French, German and Japanese.

 Visit the Visitor Information page for details on location, opening hours and services.
 Guided tours of the exhibitions are available, as well as in-depth seminars.

 Caregivers to Culture Keepers: Stories from Women in a Changing Laos

 Eight Community Researchers from the Stitching Our Stories (SOS) project have taken the lead in investigating and documenting healing, handicrafts, and childrearing within their communities.
 SOS trains young women and girls in the art of storytelling and gives them a range of tools to tell their stories from their own perspectives.
 Over two years, young women from the Hmong and Tai Lue communities in Luang Prabang have documented their communities and built a collection of photographs, video clips, and interviews about women in Laos today.